 Students learn to manage diverse relationships, their online lives and the increasing influence of peers and the media.
-PSHE is taught with three units: relationships and sex education, living in the wider world, and health and wellbeing.
+Students follow the NCFE framework.

 Students deepen their knowledge and understand and further explore attitudes, values and attributes acquired during key stage 3.
 PSHE reflects the fact that students are moving towards an independent role in adult life, taking on responsibility for themselves and others.
 Students’ knowledge on the three units covered in key stage 3 is extended.
-Students are taught how to accurately assess their areas of strength and development, and how to act upon feedback given.
-They are encouraged to develop their self, confidence and self esteem through education about mental health and how this can be affected by both internal and external influences.
+Students are encouraged to develop their self confidence and self esteem through education about mental health and how this can be affected by both internal and external influences.
 They are taught how to manage their lives in a balanced and healthy way.
 Students further explore relationships by looking at sexual health, positive relationships, consent and relationship values.
 Students are further taught about choices and pathways available to them after school and how to prepare for the world of work.
 They become digitally literate and socially responsible students, who are resilient and confident of their place in the world.

-It is important to revisit and reinforce earlier learning through learning that ‘connects’ it to contexts that are relevant to this age group, such as the workplace.
-This key stage represents the last opportunity to ensure that students have the knowledge and understanding, skills, strategies and attributes they need for independent living and the next stage in their education or career.
+This key stage represents our last opportunity to ensure that students have the knowledge and understanding, skills, strategies and attributes they need for independent living and the next stage in their education or career.